IonicaBizau/is-ssh/README.md

 ## Documentation

 ### `IsSsh(input)`
-Checks if the input is a ssh url or not.
+Checks if an input value is a ssh url or not.

 #### Params
 - **String** `input`: The input url.